SoftwareUnderstanding/SALTbot/README.md

 ## DESCRIPTION

-  This repository contains the implementation of a tool capable of linking Scientific Articles and their Software pages on Wikibase graphs
+  This repository contains the implementation of a tool designed to link Scientific Articles and their Software pages on Wikibase graphs.

+  SALTBot is proposed as a Wikidata bot, with its own page [here](https://www.wikidata.org/wiki/User:SALTbot).
+It is maintained and run by the Ontology Engineering Group and Universidad Politécnica de Madrid.

 ## INSTALLATION